 Given the projected growth in freight between Bhutan and India the consideration of the use of rail for a freight link leads to a range of social, environmental and economic benefits.
-For instance consider the Thimphu-Phuentsholing link that in 2016 had estimated 150-200 trucks road per day.
+For instance, consider the Thimphu-Phuentsholing link that in 2016 had estimated 150-200 trucks road per day.
 According to a study by the Asian Development Bank and the Government of Bhutan, Ministry of Information & Communications this is anticipated to increase to some 2,000 freight vehicles per day by 2020, and growing to 7,500 by 2040.
-The report also suggests that the cost of freight in Bhutan are 3 times higher than in India making it expensive to bring in goods and products and to export Bhutanese goods and products using a road based system.
+The report also suggests that the cost of freight in Bhutan is 3 times higher than in India, making it expensive to bring in goods and products and to export Bhutanese goods and products using a road based system.

 Shifting freight to rail will provide obvious environmental benefits from reduced fossil fuel consumption and associated pollution along with economic benefits of allowing freight to be delivered faster and cheaper, but often this option overlooks the social implications.
-Should the social implications of shifting to a rail freight link be considered if freight is simply moved from trucks to trains there will be impacts on the livelihoods of truck drivers.
-However there is now strong precedent for combined rail and road freight systems that can both harness the value of a rail freight link and enhance the livelihood of truck drivers (allowing them to sleep in rail sleepers and socialize with other drivers in dinning cars).
+However in order to deliver a long tern sustainable outcome the social aspect must also be considered, with a shift from trucks to rail freight impacting the livelihoods of truck drivers.
+There is now strong precedent for combined rail and road freight systems that can both harness the value of a rail freight link and enhance the livelihood of truck drivers (allowing them to sleep in rail sleepers and socialize with other drivers in dinning cars).